-The distillery never quite ran to capacity though and in fact, the 1980’s saw production grind to a halt as the entire whisky industry hit a massive slump.
-The day was eventually saved when two Japanese bulk buyers of the Tomatin brand merged and bought the distillery.
+Tomatin never quite ran at full capacity though.
+The 1980s saw production grind to a halt as a result of an industry-wide slump.
+The distillery was only saved from obscurity when two of its Japanese customers merged to buy the business.
 The new owners sensibly rolled back much of the expansion of previous years, leaving the distillery to operate well within a capacity of around 5 million litres per year.

-I paid a visit to Tomatin back in June and found quite a sight to behold.
-During the same trip I also visited Dalwhinnie and the difference between the two sites could not have been greater.
-Where Dalwhinnie was quaint and charming, Tomatin was industrial and functional.
-Where Dalwhinnie was small with white-washed walls and Pagoda roofs, Tomatin was hulking and grey, albeit impressive in its own way.
+I paid a visit to Tomatin in June and found it in complete contrast to Dalwhinnie which I had visited a few days earlier.
+Where Dalwhinnie is quaint and charming, Tomatin is industrial and functional.
+Where Dalwhinnie comprises small white-washed buildings with Pagoda roofs, Tomatin is hulking and grey, albeit no less impressive, in its own intimidating way.

 Smell: Raspberry, Cranberry and Orange with Malty Biscuit, Toffee, Chocolate, Nuts.
 For some reason, nosing a Port Cask always reminds me of Furniture Polish.